Milionària

-"Milionària" is a song recorded by Spanish singer and songwriter Rosalía.
-The single was released on July 3, 2019 through Columbia Records as the first song of her two-side single collection Fucking Money Man (2019).
+"Milionària" is a song by Spanish singer Rosalía.
+It was released on 3 July 2019 by Columbia Records as a song from her first extended play, Fucking Money Man (2019).
 "Milionària" is the first song that the singer has released in Catalan.
 The song was written by Rosalía and her habitual collaborator and friend El Guincho, who also produced the song.
 A music video, directed by Bàrbara Farré, accompanied its release the same day.
 It reached number one in Spain, becoming her fourth number-one song and third consecutive number-one following "Con altura" and "Aute Cuture".

 Background

 Rosalía began writing the song in February 2019 at the Seville Airport right after the 2019 Goya Awards.
 She finished the song in the studio after she arrived in Barcelona.
 Rosalia first teased the release of the song by using two emojis on Twitter, before announcing the release of her two-track EP Fucking Money Man (on which the song is included) in the Spanish press twelve hours before its official release.
 The singer also posted the announcement on her social media profiles.
 "Milionària" was released at 6pm (Central European Time).
 The song talks about how she dreamed about being a millionaire when she was younger thanks to her music.
 "Dios Nos Libre del Dinero" contrasts the message of "Milionària" by talking about how money cannot buy everything.